lostisland/faraday/docs/adapters/index.md

 For example, consider using `httpclient` as an adapter.
 Note that [faraday-httpclient](https://github.com/lostisland/faraday-httpclient) must be installed beforehand.

-If you wants to configure it globally, do the following:
+If you want to configure it globally, do the following:

 ```ruby
 require 'faraday'